 Unless you plan to make this remodeling a DIY project which is possible but tough and time-consuming even with a working knowledge of plumbing, you’re going to need a contractor.
 At the very minimum, they need to be licensed and have comprehensive insurance.
 But you want experts with a great reputation, who openly communicate, and can explain what’s happening every step of the way — from the quote to answering any questions to providing advice on the best materials.

 That’s where our experts come in!
-Whether you have a bathroom to remodel or need help with any other plumbing around the house, call 808-691-9309 to get in touch with EPS Hawaii’s Oahu branch, or, if you live on the Big Island, call (808) 400-8811.
+Whether you have a bathroom to remodel or need help with any other plumbing around the house, call (808) 691-9309 Oahu, (808) 400-8811 Hawaii Island to get in touch with EPS Hawaii’s.